 Live in a state-operated nursing facility, including the state veterans’ homes

 If you qualify for and choose the Living Independence for the Elderly (LIFE) program, we will not enroll you in CHC unless you ask to be moved to CHC.
+For more info, see Who qualifies for CHC?

 How do I apply for CHC?